-Fast forward many years after multiple surgeries, complications, side effects from medications and corporate burnout (not a good combination!), and I found myself drawn to study Nutrition.
-I was beginning to understand the connection between what I was eating and how I was feeling, and how my body was responding.
+Fast forward many years after multiple surgeries including stomal surgery, complications, side effects from medications and corporate burnout (not a good combination!), and I found myself drawn to study Nutrition.
+I was beginning to understand the connection between what I was eating, how I was feeling, and how my body was responding.
 I wanted to know more!

 Looking back, I can see that this was the start of my journey towards health.
 I learnt that we build and repair our bodies from the nutrients in the food that we eat.
 I learnt how to supply and nourish the body with the right quantity and form of these nutrients for greatest healing effect.
 And I applied everything I learnt to myself, which I still do to this day.

 Focus on gastrointestinal disorders

 My own journey and experiences led me to focus on gastrointestinal disorders once I finished studying and went into private clinical practice.
 It was an area I had a particular affinity and empathy for.
 It was also an area I had examined in detail throughout my studies, which I continue to do to this day.
 I believe that the gastrointestinal tract is the gateway to health, and if it is not functioning well and absorbing nutrients optimally, then overall health is compromised and the whole body can suffer.